adobe/log-parser/README.md

 You have the possibility to define the data, and order to be exported, the file name and the title of the report.

+### Exporting Results to an JSON File
+We have the possibility to export the log data results into an JSON file.
+This is done by calling the methods `LogData#exportLogDataToJSON`.

+You have the possibility to define the data, and order to be exported, the file name and the title of the report.

 ## Command-line Execution of the Log-Parser
 As of version 1.11.0 we have introduced the possibility of running the log-parser from the command line.
 This is done by using the executable jar file or executing the main method in maven.